 Start with the room, not the sale tag.

 Decide whether you are furnishing a bedroom, living room, dining room, or several spaces at once.
-A clear goal keeps you from chasing a bargain that looks good but solves the wrong problem. -
+Keeping the room in view helps you avoid chasing a bargain that looks appealing but solves the wrong problem. -

 Measure the space and the path into it.